696-eth/threads/README.md

 ![](https://i.imgur.com/wHYZCFS.png)
 /23

-🔒🚗Blockspace is a big business
+🚗Blockspace is a big business

-Daily🚗blockspace sales have been growing 📈
+Daily blockspace sales have been growing

+Induced demand:
+Unlocks more activity🔁
+=> more blockspace🚗
+=>🚗blockspace gets cheaper
-Induced demand: more 🚗blockspace => 🚗blockspace gets cheaper => attracting more demand 📈
+=> attracting more demand for blockspace🚗

-Thus, it is going to unlock more activity🔁

 ![](https://i.imgur.com/IJC7IRB.png)